-- voting recommendations based on public information made available by the investee issuers and following the voting principles set (→ par.
-5.3 Voting Principles); - execution where directly delegated; - reporting to Ins Cos and other Group internal stakeholders on the exercise of voting rights.
+- 1. voting recommendations based on public information made available by the investee issuers and following the principles described herein (→ par.
+5.3 Voting Principles); - execution where directly delegated; - 3. reporting to Ins Cos and other Group internal stakeholders on the exercise of voting rights.

-To this end, GIG&S acts in continuous collaboration with GAM Cos / TP AMs and Ins Cos:
+To this end, GIG&S acts in continuous collaboration with GAM Cos / TP AMs and Ins Cos :

-- liaising with the other relevant Group stakeholders from time to time involved to share the evaluation of the specific resolutions and to carry on a complete analysis, according to the Group voting principles; - liaising and coordinating with the Ins Cos entitled with the voting rights; - monitoring the proxy voting activity conducted by the Ins Cos directly or through GAM Cos.
+- liaising with the other relevant Group stakeholders from time to time involved to share the evaluation of the specific resolutions and to carry on a complete analysis, according to the Group voting principles as defined in par.
+5.3; - liaising and coordinating with the Ins Cos entitled with the voting rights; - monitoring the proxy voting activity conducted by the Ins Cos directly or through GAM Cos.